zhlzhl/RL_flex_design/readme.md

 best structures are evaluated again using a fixed evaluation data to find the **best** structure.
 Best structures are then stored in directory `10x10b` under `best_structures`, with subdirectories `ENV4` and `ENV5`, etc.

-## Algorithm
-PPO algorithm is used in our RL training.
-We modified the ppo.py file under /spinningup/spinup/algos/ppo/ from spinningup to run our Flexibility Env. ppo.py runs one experiment at a time.
-If multiple experiments are specified in run_flexibility.py, they are passed into ppo.py sequentially.

-Log files are saved in the /spinningup/data directory, unless otherwise specified in the user_config.py file.

-## FlexibilityEnv

-description of different versions of FlexibilityEnv are to be added later.

-- env_version 1 and 2 are for a special case where there is no fixed cost for each arc, and the profit matrix is one, i.e., each arc all have the same profit coefficient.
-In particular,

-..* version 1 uses the gym format where a pre-defined FlexibilityEnv is built and registered with gym.
-To construct FlexibilityEnv with env_version=1, use `gym.make(Flexibility-v0)`.

-..* version 2 uses a FlexibilityEnv class which support dynamic creation of FlexibilityEnv, where the different settings of FlexibilityEnv can be passed into the class during creation.

-- env_version 3, 4, and 5 are for the general case of FlexibilityEnv as defined in the paper, with customizable settings including fixed costs, profit-matrix, and starting_structure.

-The differences among 3, 4 and 5 are that env_version 4 and 5 support dummy actions while env_version 3 does not.
-In particular,
-- env_version 3 supports both adding and removing an arc - if an action selects an arc that doesn't exist, add the arc to the structure, otherwise, remove the arc from the structure.
-- env_version 4 supports both adding and removing just like env_version 3.
-However, version 4 also has
-an additional dummy action, and if the dummay action is selected, nothing is done to the stucture, and reward is zero unless this is the final step then strcture performance is evaluated as reward.
--env_version 5 only add arcs.
-However if a selected arc already exists, then nothing is done, which is equivalent to dummy actions.

-Env version 3 does well when adding arcs always increases structure performance.
-However, when adding arcs doesn't always increase structure performance due to fixed costs, Env version 4 and 5 perform better.
-We focuse on env 5 as the mechanism is simpler.

-## Neural Network Architecture
-A three layer multi-layer perceptron (MLP) is used for both actor and critic networks. core.py file in the ppo directory specify the actor and critic networks.
-We modified core.py to add temperature into the policy action.
-The size of the two hidden layers of the 3-layer MLP can be specified using `--custom_h`, e.g., `--custom_h 1024-128`.

 ## Directory structure